10 Ways to Help Your Child Succeed in Elementary School

 Kids also need the right amount of sleep to be alert and ready to learn all day.
 Most school-age kids need 10 to 12 hours of sleep a night.
 Bedtime difficulties can arise at this age for a variety of reasons.
 Homework, sports, after-school activities, TVs, computers, and video games, as well as hectic family schedules, can contribute to kids not getting enough sleep.

-Lack of sleep can cause irritable or hyper types of behavior and might make it difficult for kids to pay attention in class.
+Lack of sleep can cause irritable or hyperactive behavior and might make it hard for kids to pay attention in class.
 It's important to have a consistent bedtime routine, especially on school nights.
 Be sure to leave enough time before bed to allow your child to unwind before lights out and limit stimulating diversions like TV, video games, and Internet access.

 5. Teach Organizational Skills